 First grant funding will not exceed $5000.00 USD per year.
 GPA seeks to maintain funding relationships with grantees over time with funding growing in size and scope therefore, after the conclusion of a first grant, grantees may apply for a second grant from GPA which may not exceed $10,000.00 USD.

-Please review the information above to make sure you meet the GPA criteria for funding.
-If you have any questions about your eligibility please contact Jamie Brooks, GPA Executive Director.
+Please consult our general website, the grant application and in particular the information above to make certain you meet GPA criteria for funding.
+If you have any questions about your eligibility for funding please contact Jamie Brooks, GPA Executive Director.

 Download the GPA First Level Grant Application HERE